 In spite of the overwhelming and gruesome evidence found in Berdella’s Hyde Park home, he was initially only charged with sodomy, felonious restraint, and first degree assault.
 It took time for the authorities to realize the extent of Berdella’s crimes, because the majority of his victims’ bodies were never found.

-The list of atrocities that Berdella perpetrated on his victims would not be out of place in a movie like or , including applying bleach to their eyes with cotton swabs, injecting their vocal cords with drain cleaner, and gouging one victim’s eyes out “to see what would happen”.
+The list of atrocities that Berdella perpetrated on his victims would not be out of place in a movie like Saw or Hostel, including applying bleach to their eyes with cotton swabs, injecting their vocal cords with drain cleaner, and gouging one victim’s eyes out “to see what would happen”.
 Once his victims were dead, he dismembered the bodies in his bathtub and put the body parts out for the garbage men.
 If his seventh victim hadn’t escaped, there’s no telling how long he would have gone on killing.

 Once Berdella’s case became public knowledge, popular rumor would have it that he cooked and served some of his victims as food at his shop, though there is no actual evidence to suggest that was the case.

 After his arrest, Berdella cited the 1965 film adaptation of John Fowles’ novel The Collector—in which a man kidnaps a young woman and holds her captive in his basement—as an inspiration to his murders.
 Berdella described his crimes as “my darkest fantasies becoming my reality.”